-Alistair joined Cobden House Chambers in July 2014, having qualified as a barrister after 7 years practising as a solicitor.
+Alistair joined Cobden House Chambers in July 2014, having qualified as a barrister after 7 years practicing as a solicitor.

 Throughout his professional life Alistair has specialised in criminal advocacy, initially in the Magistrates’ and Youth Courts before being granted Higher Rights of Audience in 2010.
 Prior to being Called to the Bar, Alistair worked for well-known and respected firms in the Manchester area.